sitebay/docs/articles/guides/websites/quickies/set-up-web-server-host-website/index.md

 Here’s a step-by-step to get your subdomain live:

-Get into Your Hosting Account: Jump into your Site Bay dashboard and find the "Domains" section.
+Get into Your Hosting Account: Jump into your SiteBay dashboard and find the "Domains" section.
 Create Your Subdomain: Hit "Add Subdomain" and name it.
 Going for a blog?
 Try "blog.yoursite.com".
 Point It Right: Set up the DNS settings to point your new subdomain to the right place in the digital universe.
-Install WordPress (Again?): If you're using Site Bay, you can easily add a new WordPress instance to your subdomain.
+Install WordPress (Again?): If you're using SiteBay, you can easily add a new WordPress instance to your subdomain.
 It's like setting up your main site, but this time it's for your subdomain's exclusive bash.
 Theme It Up: Customize your subdomain's look to match its purpose.
 Different vibe for the blog?
 No problem.
 Launch: Double-check everything, and when you're ready, take that subdomain live!